shorepine/tulipcc/README.md

 ### Graphics system

-The Tulip GPU supports a scrolling background layer, hardware sprites, fast wireframe drawing and a text layer.
+The Tulip GPU supports a scrolling background layer, hardware sprites, and a text layer.
 Much more in the [full API](docs/tulip_api.md).

 ```python
 # Set or get a pixel on the BG